 You can create a soothing environment for the senior with dementia by focusing your time and effort on sensory stimulation, such as by:

 - Reading out loud or listening to a podcast together

 - Playing or singing his/her favorite music

 - Enjoying sitting outside when the weather permits

 - Baking a well-loved treat or favorite meal

 - Bringing in a pet therapy animal for the older adult to hold or pet

-Connect with the award-winning dementia care team at Compassionate Nursing Services for further ideas to allow for the highest quality of life for a loved one in the late stages of dementia.
+Connect with Compassionate Nursing Services, a top St. Louis home care agency serving seniors in the surrounding communities, to improve quality of life for a loved one in the late stages of dementia.
 We’re here 24/7 to help as much or as little as you’d like.

 Email or call us any time at 314-432-4312 for more information about our trusted home health care services.